RaniBitWin/dowhile-2021-challenge/README.md

 - All this shared by more than 90 speakers from companies such as Grupo Primo, Netflix, iFood, Riachuelo and dozens of other major partners.
 - More than that, we offer 500 full scholarships to study here at Rocketseat.
 - HTML, css and javascript technologies were used to fulfill the requirements of this challenge [published here](https://efficient-sloth-d85.notion.site/Instru-es-dos-desafios-f2f2c5574cf640c59de425413f60c8eb).
-- A simple website, which in essence, publishes links to quality free online courses.
+- This repository is a simple website, which in essence, publishes links to quality free online courses.